BLACK MEDICK

 The trefoil leaves showing minute teeth and stipule at the tip.
 Only the central leaflet is stalked.
 The longer stems are more often square.

 Easily confused with : other Hop Trefoils.
-The distinguishing feature from those is the naked and black pods, plus the minute point at the tip of the leaves.
+The distinguishing feature from those is the naked and black pods, plus the isolated tooth at the tip of the leaves which nestles in a slight depression.
+The tip is NOT a mucronate!

 Distribution